jcrecio/GlobalChess/README.md

 ## 2. Run the server
-You just need to execute the python file.
+You just need to execute the python file indicating the path of the engine to be used in the api.
 ```python
   restapi.py rybka.exe
 ````